Break-Fix vs. Managed Services: The Major Difference

 The break-fix model is project-based to fix issues when there’s a problem.
 Only when something is broken is it repaired.
 As the name suggests: no break, no fix.
 Break-fix companies and their business model are all about solving problems as they appear and allowing company operations to continue afterward.

-When an issue pops up that your company can’t resolve, this is the time the break-fix technicians are called and typically they do not have service level agreements.
-In essence, the term “break-fix” refers to the fee for service method of providing information technology (IT) services to businesses.
+When an issue pops up that your company can’t resolve, the break-fix technicians are available and typically do not have service level agreements.
+In essence, the term “break-fix” refers to the fee for service method of providing technology services to businesses.

-Using this method, the provider performs services as needed and bills the customer only for the work done.
-The service typically includes repairs, upgrades or installation of systems, components, peripheral equipment, networking or software.
-It can be very difficult to manage costs as it’s a pay-as-you-go service.
+Using this method, the provider performs services as needed and bills the customer for the work done.
+The service typically includes repairs, upgrades or installation of systems/components, networking or software.
+It can be very difficult to manage costs for pay-as-you-go service.
 The more service you require, the more you are charged.
 Plus it’s a very reactive model to IT services.
-There is no incentive for the break-fix company to help you solve the underlying issue.
+There is no incentive for the break-fix company to help you solve potential underlying issues.

 Often small businesses encounter repeated IT problems like recurring downtime, poor response times or find they require a different level of service altogether.
 When service is poor and costs get out of hand, businesses choose to transition from a break-fix model of IT maintenance to a proactive model of IT services working with Managed Service Providers (MSP).